A MOTHER from Lerwick who assaulted a boy in revenge for apparently bullying her son before mocking another child’s disability has been fined.

 Defence agent Tommy Allan said his client had been drinking and acted in the “heat of the moment” as a result of a “large amount of pent-up anger”.

-Sheriff Philip Mann fined Flynn a total of £450 for the offences, and acknowledged her remorse.
+Sheriff Philip Mann fined the woman a total of £450 for the offences, and acknowledged her remorse.

 “Your conduct was extremely reprehensible, but I think you know that,” he said.